livreQ/livreq.github.io/_pages/about.md

 I work on making AI more **reliable and efficient**.
 My research focuses on enhancing the generalization of modern deep learning models in *out-of-distribution settings and dynamically changing environments*, considering potential *fairness and bias issues*.
 I see these as fundamental challenges in building responsible AI and advancing toward AGI.

 My PhD research tries to interpret basic human intelligence from the perspective of acquiring and exploiting prior knowledge.
-I believe real intelligence hinges on efficient knowledge modulation—how we learn, store, retrieve, and compose knowledge—integrating high-level reasoning and verification processes.
+I believe real intelligence hinges on efficient knowledge modulation—how to effectively learn, store, retrieve, and compose knowledge—integrating high-level reasoning and verification processes.

 This perspective drives my broad interests in meta-learning, continual learning, generative models, algorithmic fairness, Bayesian optimization, and reinforcement learning.
 I explore these areas from both theoretical and algorithmic standpoints, with a strong desire to apply them to high-impact domains such as scientific discovery.